 These aren’t generally noticeable during normal social interactions, but become a whole new problem when recording.

-Due to proximity to a microphone and how microphones pick up our voices, mouth clicks can become a lot more prevalent in recorded material.
+Due to proximity and how microphones pick up our voices, mouth clicks can become a lot more prevalent in recorded material.
 Audio processing can also compound the effect.
 The problem is then exaggerated in cases where listeners are hearing the material closely, such as through headphones.

 Consider that a speaker may talk as close as a couple of inches from a microphone.
-If you listen with headphones, it’s like they’re speaking right into your ear!
+If you listen with headphones, it’s as if they’re speaking right into your ear!

 As well, since everybody’s different, some people can have very few mouth clicks while others have a lot.

 In any case, there are some known ways to help reduce this problem: